Electric vehicle industry in China: Foreign companies

 Tesla opened its first "Gigafactory" outside the United States in Shanghai, China, in 2019.
 Giga Shanghai was the first automobile factory in China fully owned by a foreign company, and was built in less than 6 months, becoming Tesla's main export hub.
 In November 2021, total production was 56,965 vehicles and capacity was estimated to be nearing 700,000 vehicles per year, becoming the largest of the Tesla factories.
 There is an expansion planned to increase capacity to up to 1.1 million in 2022, and possibly 2 million in the future, becoming the company's largest plant by far.

 Volkswagen manufactures electric vehicles in China through joint ventures such as Volkswagen Anhui (formerly JAC-VW), SAIC-VW (Anting), FAW-VW (Foshan), producing vehicles based on the Volkswagen MEB platform.
 Capacity is expected to reach a total of 1 million by 2023, around 20% of Volkswagen's total automotive production in China.

+On 26 July 2023, the Volkswagen Group announced its investment of $700 million in XPeng for purchasing 4.99% stake of the company.
+The VW Group will collaborate with XPeng to develop two VW brand electric models for the mid-size segment in the Chinese market in 2026.
+In February 2024, XPeng and Volkswagen Group signed a technology cooperation and joint development agreement on platform and software.

+On 26 October 2023, Stellantis acquired "approximately 20%" of Chinese electric vehicle manufacturer Leapmotor in a transaction worth €1.5 billion.
+Under the terms of the agreement, Stellantis gained exclusive rights to sell, export, and manufacture Leapmotor products outside of China under the newly established joint venture Leapmotor International, of which Stellantis holds 51% of the capital.

 Domestic companies

+As of at least 2024, the Chinese EV industry is in a strong competitive position in the developing world market, including southeast Asia.
+Many southeast Asian countries have made policy Changes in an effort to attract investment from Chinese automakers.